 This program provides a nutritionally balanced meal for those 60+ at our four Senior Centers, Monday through Friday.

 Meals-on-Wheels provides a nutritionally-balanced meal to homebound eligible persons 60+, Monday through Friday.
 Frozen meals are provided for participants where there is not a meal route, shelf stable meals are provided when the center is closed due to severe weather.

-Bingo is offered the 1st and 3rd Tuesday of each month at McDonald’s on North Fayetteville Street in Asheboro at 9:00 am.
-Countywide Bingo is offered the last Wednesday of each month at the Asheboro Senior Center at 1:30 pm.
+Countywide Bingo is offered on the 2nd Monday of each month at the Asheboro Senior Center at 1:30 pm.
+Refreshments are served at 1:00pm.
 Transportation may be available through RCATS.

 Senior Movie Day

 Held on the first Thursday of each month at 1:00pm at the beautiful Sunset Theatre in downtown Asheboro.
 Free admission to those 50+ includes a free soda and popcorn and the opportunity to win door prizes.
 There is no movie in January.

 Our Place serves adults 18 and older who cannot or should not remain alone all day, who want to live at home, desire companionship or require help with daily living activities.
 Our Place offers a structured environment for stimulating their social, physical, and emotional needs.
 Participants may schedule to attend from two to five days per week.
 Contact Our Place to receive fee information and additional information.

 I&OC Services are available to persons age 50+ or persons acting on their behalf.
 Medicare assistance is provided to those of any age.
 I&OC services are available Monday-Thursday 8:30am-4:00pm at the Adult REC and include: Senior Information Line serves as a “one-stop shopping place” for senior adult services over the telephone, through office visits and e-mail.
 Questions are answered and referrals to appropriate resources are given.